 c.
 Appendices - IMP, CVs of Key Personnel, Documentation of Commitment/Support and Letters of Recommendation i.
-Implementation and Measurement Plan (IMP) Template
+Implementation and Measurement Plan (IMP)

-DHS CP3 requires applicants to complete an IMP using CP3's official IMP Template.
-The IMP must include the required performance measures indicated for each project type in Appendix B. The IMP will allow recipients to:
+DHS CP3 mandates that applicants must complete an IMP using the designated IMP Template.
+The IMP must include the required performance measures outlined for each project type in Appendix B. The IMP facilitates recipients to:

-- Plan your project by outlining the activities to be accomplished, timeframes, and resources needed (personnel, equipment, meeting space, et.al.), and how project results will be sustained. - Manage implementation of your project by enabling you to track implementation against expectations. - Report quarterly on your progress in implementing the project. - Assess outcomes by identifying the indicators and data you will use to assess the level and type of outcomes achieved, the data collection methods to be used, and time frames for collecting data, noting that some indicators may require collection of baseline data at the start of the project for comparison.
+- Plan your project by detailing the activities to be executed, associated timelines, and the necessary resources (including personnel, equipment, meeting space, etc.), and strategies for maintaining project results post-implementation. - Oversee the project implementation by enabling continuous comparison with the set benchmarks. - Regularly report on the project's progress each quarter. - Evaluate the project's outcomes by identifying indicators and data collection methods, and timing for data gathering, acknowledging that initial baseline data may be needed for later comparison.

-For further support in building strong and comprehensive Implementation and Measurement Plans, applicants should refer to CP3's "IMP Guidance" and "IMP Fact Sheet" resources, links for which can be found in Section E(1)(a): Application Evaluation Criteria - Programmatic Criteria ii.
-Resumes/CVs of Key Personnel
+For additional assistance in building strong and comprehensive Implementation and Measurement Plans, applicants should refer to CP3's "IMP Guidance" and "IMP Fact Sheet" resources, links for which can be found in Section E.1(a): Application Evaluation Criteria - Programmatic Criteria ii.
+Resumes/CVs of Key Personnel assessing the experience of the individuals, such as phone numbers, email addresses, physical addresses, or names of supervisors or other references.

-Applicants should plan to include resumes/CVs of key personnel, including but not limited to anyone engaged in training, engaging with project audiences and participants, conducting threat assessments, or managing the project.
-Applicants should exclude Personally Identifiable Information (PII) that is not necessary to assess individuals' experience, such as phone numbers, email addresses, physical addresses, or names of supervisors or other references.

-iii.
-Documentation of Commitment/Support
+Applicants should include resumes/CVs of key personnel.
+This includes individuals involved in training, interaction with project audiences and participants, conducting threat assessments, or managing the project.
+Applicants should not include PII unnecessary for iii.
+Documentation of Commitment/Support iv.
+Letters of Recommendation (Optional)

-Applicants should also prepare to include letters of commitment or support (or other documentation such as Memorandum of Understanding/Agreement) of any outside entities or senior officials of agencies or jurisdictions described in your application that are critical to the success of the project.
+Applicants must also be prepared to include letters of commitment or support (or other documentation such as Memorandum of Understanding/Agreement) from any external organizations or high-ranking officials from agencies or jurisdictions mentioned in the application that are critical to the project.